Snap-Engineering-Academy-2022/gitsetup2/README.md

 git log # look at the log, see the merge commit at the top

-git branch -d YOUR_BRANCH_NAME_new_feature # delete the feature branch now that it is merged in
+git branch -d YOURNAME-newbranch # delete the feature branch now that it is merged in
 ```